OpenMDAO/dymos/dymos/docs/feature_reference/trajectories.rst

 Phases are added to a Trajectory using the `add_phase` method.
 This does two things.
 It stores a reference to the phase in the Trajectory `_phases` dictionary member, which maps phase names to the Phases themselves.
 Secondly, it adds the Phase subsystem to the `phases` ParallelGroup.
-At this time, |project| does not support promotion of variable names from Phases to the Trajectory.
+At this time, Dymos does not support promotion of variable names from Phases to the Trajectory.

 Defining Phase Linkages
 -----------------------